Stand Up! Redlining During the Great Migration and Marching in Marquette Park with Dr. Martin Luther King

-Take the journey with 14-year old Mama Edie as she relives her 1966 experience of marching through the violent streets of Marquette Park in Chicago, Illinois with Dr. Martin Luther King, Jr. Ride the back of the train “up north” in the “Negro section” during the Great Migration from the slave south in search of a better life to only find the practices of “redlining” and Jim Crow blocking your way to a better life for your family.
-NOW take a serious look at someone who would tell you to “just get over it.”
-How do you heal?
+Journey with Mama Edie as she relives her 1966 experience of marching with Dr. Martin Luther King, Jr. Ride the back of the train “up north” in the “Negro section” in search of a better life to only find Jim Crow blocking your way.

 - What was the “Great Migration”?
 What were its benefits and its dangers?